NguyenAndrew/jaz-api-example-in-node/README.md

 # JAZ API Example in Node (TypeScript)

 A sample JAZ API.
-This example has one endpoint, where a consumer inputs a JAZ example-input.zip, and outputs a example-output.zip
+Using localhost:8080, this example has one endpoint, where a consumer inputs a JAZ example-input.zip, and the API outputs an example-output.zip

-Uses localhost:8080
+Link to learn about JAZ: https://github.com/NguyenAndrew/jaz

 ## Architecture